mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 ## Row-level security constraints updates

 The last thing that is quite an important change in the new release is the possibilities around the row-level security.

+In the [first](https://www.road-to-cuba-and-beyond.com/my-personal-crud-story-or-how-i-came-to-cuba/) blog post, where I talked about the security aspects of the system, one of my examples was:

+> Managers in TX (Headquarter) see all customers from all locations, but cannot edit them

+It turns out, that actually at this point in time CUBA was not really capable of doing it.
+With the new possibility of creating constraints with groovy, this exact feature becomes possible to achieve.
+I'll give you an example of this in the next security blog post, so stay tuned.

+To wrap this up, I think there a few very cool features packed into this release.
+The license change is probably the most important one.

+So I encourage you to play with the changes.
+Just go to the [download](https://www.cuba-platform.com/download) section  and start from there.